JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 # The nested evil for loop

 In this article we will have a look at a practical example, I came across on stackoverflow.
 It is a real world example which looks perfectly fine but doesn't meet a few of our requirements for "Good quality code".
-Lets have a look at the
+Let's have a look at the
 code:

 ```